Categorifying reduced rings: The examples

 Trace-zero categories are closed under the operations we use:

-\begin{lem} If $C$ is a spherical monoidal abelian category, then $C$ is trace-zero.
-Any stable category with bounded $t$-structure is also trace-zero.
+\begin{lem} If $C$ is a rigid braided monoidal abelian category, then $C$ is trace-zero.
+Any rigid braided monoidal stable category with bounded $t$-structure is also trace-zero.
 Trace-zero stable categories are also closed under idempotent completion, products, and filtered colimits. \end{lem}

 \begin{proof} The fact that $C$ is trace-zero is well-known: given a nilpotent endomorphism $f:c \to c$, one can filter $c$ by the kernel of the powers of $f$ to find that the map $f$ is zero on the associated graded.
 Thus the trace of $f$ is zero since it is on the associated graded.